PSATRA/CS61B/README.md

-# Notes and practicing codes.
+# Notes and practicing code.